Customizable Volunteer Policy Template

 While it seems like a corporate volunteer program could do no wrong, like any program there are pros and cons.
 Having a program helps with purpose-driven engagement, promotes teamwork and is great publicity for your company, but it will need to be managed, tracked and measured by someone.
 There are also a few potential issues to watch out for, which a thorough policy could help avoid.

-To avoid being connected to organizations that do not align with your company’s values, you may want to consider offering employees a list of approved charities or nonprofit organizations; or, create an approval process.
+To avoid being connected to organizations that do not align with your company values, consider offering employees a list of approved charities or nonprofit organizations.
+Or, create an approval process.
 To ensure key employees aren’t out of the office when you need them most, you may also want to consider making a note about who is eligible and when volunteering is allowed.
-For instance, if you have a busy season when it doesn’t make sense to have team members out of work, it may be a good idea to outline this in your policy.
+For instance, if you have a busy season when it doesn’t make sense to have team members out of work, outline this in your policy.

 As you work to create a corporate volunteer program, be sure to incorporate your company values and get leadership buy-in.
 Make sure objectives are aligned: your employees will be more likely to participate when the initiative is also important to others.

 Establish goals up front.
-Is there a certain number of hours that you’d like to have per year?
+Are there a certain number of hours you’d like your company to dedicate to volunteering per year?
 Are there a certain number of participants you’d like to engage?
-Working backwards from what the team would like to accomplish can be very motivating.
+Working backward from what the team would like to accomplish can be very motivating.

 Lastly, create a way to measure output or impact.
 Here are a few metrics other teams have used: